Albarran-dev/ds_template/{{cookiecutter.project}}/README.md

 # {{cookiecutter.project}}
 -----------------------------
 # Introduction
-The objective is to generate a draft of a PWS(Statement of Work) based on a similar PWS and a prompt that includes the relevant information to adapt it.

 # Set-Up
 Be sure to have poetry and the required python version running(pyenv can help with this).